Mary Frances Williams

 Mary Frances Williams (born June 26, 1955) is an American politician.
-She serves as a member of the Georgia House of Representatives from Jan.
-15, 2019.
+She serves as a member of the Georgia House of Representatives for District 37 since 2019.
 On November 8, 2018, she defeated the Republican Sam Teasley in a closely contested election.
 During the 2018 United States elections, Williams listed access to healthcare as her number one priority as a would-be legislator.
 She also stated that she supported universal background check as a prerequisite to gun ownership and keeping guns out of hands of domestic violence offenders.